Argus – Audit Record Generation and Utilization System

 Argus is composed of an advanced comprehensive network flow data generator, the Argus monitor, which processes packets (either capture files or live packet data) and generates detailed network traffic flow status reports of all the flows in the packet stream.
 Argus monitors all network traffic, data plane, control plane and management plane, not just Internet Protocol (IP) traffic.
 Argus captures much of the packet dynamics and semantics of each flow, with a great deal of data reduction, so you can store, process, inspect and analyze large amounts of network data efficiently.
 Argus provides reachability, availability, connectivity, duration, rate, load, good-put, loss, jitter, retransmission (data networks), and delay metrics for all network flows, and captures most attributes that are available from the packet contents, such as Layer 2 addresses, tunnel identifiers (MPLS, GRE, IPsec, etc...), protocol ids, SAP's, hop-count, options, L4 transport identification (RTP detection), host flow control indications, etc...
 Argus has implemented a number of packet dynamics metrics specifically designed for cyber security.
 Argus detects human typing behavior in any flow, but of particular interest is key-stroke detection in encrypted SSH tunnels. and Argus generates the Producer Consumer Ratio (PCR) which indicates whether a network entity is a data producer and/or consumer, an important property when evaluating the potential for a node to be involved in an Advanced persistent threat (APT) mediated exfiltration.

-Argus is an Open Source (GPL) project, owned and managed by QoSient, LLC, and has been ported to most operating systems and many hardware accelerated platforms, such as Bivio, Pluribus, Arista, and Tilera.
+Argus is an Open Source (GPL) project, owned and managed by QoSient, LLC, and has been ported to most operating systems and many exotic hardware accelerated platforms, such as Bivio, Pluribus, Arista, and Tilera.
 The software should be portable to many other environments with little or no modifications.
 Performance is such that auditing an entire enterprise's Internet activity can be accomplished using modest computing resources.